Kuttram Kuttrame: Plot

 Kokila's parents try to take Kokila with them for a few days to comfort her.
 Eeshwaran takes Priya to a lodge, and meets with Kokila's parents.
 Kokila accidentally poisons her baby with apple-seed paste, and the baby dies.
 She is depressed and, during an argument with Eeshwaran, he injures her.
 Priya brings her to the hospital without Eeshwaran's knowledge, and she burns the medical records to divert suspicion from him.

 Naatrayan gets drunk and kidnaps Priya, believing that she is the murderer.
 He later tries to hang her, thinking that he can convince the village that she killed herself out of guilt for killing Kokila.
 Naatrayan and Eeshwaran fight, and it is learned that Naatrayan is also at fault for Kokila's suicide.
 Kokila pushed her childhood friend Chitra off a bridge into a river during a minor argument, and Naatrayan covered it up.
 Kokila's child dies on the anniversary of Chitra's death, and she believes that it is divine retribution.

 A few months later, Muthu (Chitra's brother) meets Eeshwaran and asks who suggested the apple-seed paste.
 Naatrayan's friend saw Chitra get pushed off the bridge, and blackmailed Naatrayan.
 Naatrayan later blackmails his friend, who decides to tell Muthu the truth.
 Muthu decides to kill Kokila, when her child dies unexpectedly.
 Eeshwaran says that he did not take revenge against Muthu, since his mother has already lost one child.
 It is learned that the girl who had the car accident is Muthu's daughter.
 Muthu commits suicide, and hopes that his daughter will live.

 Soundtrack

-The soundtrack and score is composed by Ajesh and the album featured two songs.
+The soundtrack and score are composed by Ajesh and the album featured two songs.
 The audio rights were acquired by Think Music.